marcweigand/cgnat-wireguard-vpn-vps-fritzbox/README.md

 If you have already configured WireGuard connections on your Fritzbox, use the existing public key of your Fritzbox.
 Otherwise, you will get an error message.
 You can view the public (and private) WireGuard keys of your Fritzbox by selecting Internet > Permit Access > VPN (WireGuard) > Display WireGuard settings.

+Fun fact: You can add additional servers (clients) to this network to host services.
+As long as you're in your home network, you'll have access to those internal (VPN) IPs without having to start your Wireguard VPN, as the Fritzbox is going to route requests properly to through the tunnel.

 ### 5. Configure the Clients
 Create configuration files for each client.
 Those can be imported into the Wireguard client on the enduser device.